 Merging AI with Traditional Climate Modeling

 Climate science has always relied on massive, physics-heavy models.
 The problem?
 They are incredibly slow and expensive to run.
-Researchers, like Dr. Shuolin Li at Columbia University, are fixing this by blending traditional physics with cutting-edge machine learning.
+Researchers, like Dr. Shuolin Li at Columbia University, are fixing this by blending traditional physics with machine learning.

-By using climate modeling AI, scientists can sharpen their predictions for extreme weather and shifting ecosystems.
+By using climate modeling AI, scientists can sharpen their predictions for extreme weather and shifting environments.
 This "hybrid" approach allows us to "downscale" global models to a local level.
 Why does that matter?
 It helps cities build better flood defenses and heat-wave protocols before the crisis hits, not after.

 AI Applications in Conservation and Biodiversity